ahl27/ahl27.github.io/_posts/2025-02-17-MetaInterview.md

 *Luck is when preparation meets opportunity.*

 Getting an opportunity to interview for a position like this is incredibly driven by chance.
-There are plenty of ways to increase your chances (most of which can be politely summarized as "networking"), but then you have to actually succeed at that opportunity.
+There are many ways to increase your chances (most of which can be politely summarized as "networking"), but then you have to actually succeed at that opportunity.
 Plenty of people have lots of skills but never get an opportunity to prove it, and plenty of people have no skills but get lots of opportunity (and often don't pass).

 Everyone wants to know how you get an interview at FAANG, and for that I have absolutely no idea...but I would say be ready/prepared enough that if you do get the chance, you can knock it out of the park.